My Video Review:

 Matrix developed a custom MA Player Lite chip that will be controlling its wireless features.
 First of all, it is AirPlay 2 compatible, so if you own Apple smart devices, you can stream all your music via third party apps like Tidal, Qubuz, Apple Music and so on directly to it, without any data loss.
 AirPlay 2 is as lossless music streaming as it can get.
-This unit is also Roon Ready certified, it can connect wirelessly or via LAN to your Roon Core and stream everything directly to it, which is beyond awesome to have at such an affordable price point.
+This unit is not yet Roon Ready certified, final approval will be coming shortly, but once it has a green light, connecting it wirelessly or via LAN to your Roon Core and then streaming anything to it should be an easy thing to do, which is beyond awesome to have at such an affordable price point.

 The Bluetooth part is also impressive, it has the latest version 5.0 and it supports all major audio codecs as AAC, SBC, AptX, AptX-HD and LDAC for up to 990 kB/s data transfer.
 It’s antenna on the back works as a wireless booster so the operating distance is somewhere between 10 and 15 meters, depending on how many walls are between it and the sender.

 Mini-i Pro 3 also includes a full-MQA decoder, it can play them natively and MQA logo would appear on its screen if such content is being played.
 I’m not sure which XMOS chipset they used; I’ll go with a wild guess that it’s XU-216 (2000 Mips) that works better compared to XU-208 when it comes to MQA playback.